lastweek/lastweek.github.io/docs/notes/xperf.md

 The following content is adopted from the Github repo.

-## Purpose
+## Numbers

-This repo is a slighly hacked linux kernel that can be used to measure user and kernel space crossing latency in CPU cycles.
-Crossing meant ring level change within CPU, e.g., SYSCALL, interrupt, or exceptions.

-This repo only measure the crossing overhead of page fault, which should be similar to all other exceptions within x86 IDT tables.
-Syscall crossing overhead is not measured, but can be measured in a similar fashion.

-But do note, the numbers reported by this repo are slightly larger than the real crossing overhead because some instructions are needed in between to do bookkeeping.
+The numbers reported by this repo are slightly larger than the real crossing overhead because some instructions are needed in between to do bookkeeping.
 Check below for details.

-## Numbers

 Some preliminary numbers measured on top of Intel Xeon E5-v3 2.4GHz